 If you aren't comfortable giving your dog injections or simply can't afford it, this bee venom ointment from VeneX is a good alternative.
 VeneX is one of the biggest bee venom brands on the market, and their products are well-respected in the field.

 They make products for human use, but some of their offerings can also be used on dogs.
 This particular ointment is best used for its anti-inflammatory properties.
-A very small amount of the ointment is used and rubbed into troubled area.
-The ointment is water-based, making clean up easy and worry-free.
+A very small amount of the ointment is used and rubbed into the troubled area.
+The ointment is water-based, making clean-up easy and worry-free.

 Ferrera Farms Immunity Supplement for Dogs